Information Security

 Promotion Structure

-DNP has established the Information Security Committee and the Information Security Headquarters at its headquarters to inspect and provide guidance to business divisions and group companies.
-The committee is chaired by Managing Director in charge of the headquarters.
+DNP has established the Information Security Committee and the Information Security Headquarters at its headquarters to inspect and provide guidance to business units and group companies.
+The committee is chaired by Managing Director of headquarters.

-In addition, the Information Security Committee has been established in each business division and group company, with the head of each organization acting as chairman and personal information management officer.
+In addition, the Information Security Committee has been established in each businessunits units and group company, with the head of each organization acting as chairman and personal information management officer.
 Under this committee, managers and inspection officers are appointed for each issue, such as education, security area measures, and information system measures.
 We have also been establishing Information Security Committees at overseas group companies since 2015.

-Furthermore, in October 2021, we established the DNP CSIRT (Computer Security Incident Response Team) at our headquarters as a cybersecurity response organization to maintain business continuity in the event of an unforeseen incident.
+Furthermore, in October 2021, we established the DNP CSIRT (Computer Security Incident Response Team) at our headquarters as a cybersecurity response organization, and are working to ensure rapid response to unforeseen incidents and maintain business continuity.

-Under this management promotion system, DNP is promoting information security measures based on three pillars: organizational measures, personnel measures, and physical and technical measures.
+Under this management promotion framework, DNP is continuously strengthening information security and cybersecurity measures based on three pillars—organizational, personnel, and physical and technical measures—across the perspectives of prevention, detection, response, and recovery.

 Indicators/Goals